jrtitus/device-opcua-go/README.md

 ## Features

-1. Subscribe/Unsubscribe one or more variables (writable configuration)
+1. Subscribe/Unsubscribe one or more variables
 2. Execute read command
 3. Execute write command
 4. Execute method (using Read command of device SDK)